A library was established at New College’s foundation in 1379.

 An excellent online glossary of terms relating to illuminated manuscripts is available from the British Library.

-All enquiries about pre-1850 books and manuscripts should be made to the Librarian:
+All enquiries about accessing the Library’s early printed books (pre-1850) and its manuscripts should be made to the Librarian:

 Dr Christopher Skelton-Foord